sparrowcode/PermissionsKit/AGREEMENTS.md

 ## Active Compilation Conditions

-If you need manually use `SPPermissions`, you shoud set active compilation conditions.
-List of all is it:
+List of using all it is:

 - SPPERMISSIONS_CAMERA
 - SPPERMISSIONS_CONTACTS